 Non-perishable food items are being collected around campus to benefit the Brookland-Edgewood Family Support Collaborative.
 Most requested Thanksgiving items include: canned vegetables, boxed potatoes, dessert mixes, cornbread mix, pre-made pie crust, and turkey gravy.
-Please bring your items to the following administrative offices by Monday, Nov 22:
+Please bring your items to the following campus housing offices by Monday, Nov 21:

 CUA on Tap

 Pryz Great Rooms